FontoXML/fontoxpath/CONTRIBUTING.md

 XPath functions are an ideal place to start off as a first pull request.
-They usually only require some local changes and the spec is very readable and clear on the intended behaviour The specification can be found [here](https://www.w3.org/TR/xpath-functions-31/).
+They usually only require some local changes and the spec is very readable and clear on the intended behaviour.
+The specification can be found [here](https://www.w3.org/TR/xpath-functions-31/).
 The [QT3 test set](https://dev.w3.org/2011/QT3-test-suite/) set usually contains a large number of tests.